 Day 7 – Delete Your Most Used “Time Suck” Apps

 On Day 7, this final day, open up your activity tracking app.
 See what apps you used the most.
 Go through and delete the apps you used the most.

 Of course, if you use email to talk to your grandma or any other app that is important to your daily life and work, of course leave it there.
 I’m specifically referring to the apps that suck time out of your day – Facebook, Instagram, Snapchat, Pinterest, etc. All of these apps have a web browser version.
 This will ultimately stop your “trigger finger” when you’re bored and just want to be distracted.

-Dan and I found that when we deleted Facebook from our phones, we stopped gravitating to our phones all together.
+My husband and I found that when we deleted Facebook from our phones, we stopped gravitating to our phones all together.
 We knew that time suck wasn’t even there.